How To Transfer a Car Title in New York

 Can You Transfer a Car Title Online in NY?

-To transfer a car title in New York, you will need to visit a DMV office near you.
+No. You cannot transfer a car title online in NYC.
+You will need to visit a DMV office near you.
 However, there are options for you to start the registration for a title in New York via mail.

 What Forms Do I Need To Transfer a Title in NY?

-Here are important documents to transfer your car title to New York.
+Here are the important documents to transfer your car title to New York.

 How To Transfer Car Title in New York